mshe2089/Personal-Website/README.md

 Currently hosted on a Raspberry Pi 4b.

 Still a work-in-progress.
-Visit it at http://muqing.dev/landing (After I'm finished registering the domain)
+Visit it at http://muqing.dev/landing

 # Hosting

 Build api (flaskr) and client (reactf) images first.

+For https, ensure `cert.pem` and  ` ` exist in /etc/ssl

 ```
 docker compose up